 Pheasant hunting is a uniquely small-town experience.
 Each little town on the prairie brings its own flavor and style, its own diners and dive bars, its own interesting set of characters who call it home.
 And while these rustic places are small, they certainly aren't sleepy.
 If you find yourself around any of these towns, we suggest you take a little time for these big surprises.

 The sweetest souvenir in South Dakota might be the Original Kimball Popcorn Ball.
 The famous marshmallow popcorn balls are sold in 20 states, but the best place to get them is the splendid source.

 Huron / Central South Dakota

 Here's a bird that's impossible to miss.
 The World's Largest Pheasant is a 28-foot, 22-ton rooster made not of feathers but fiberglass and steel.
-Standing near Highway 14 since 1959, it's an eclectic skyline feature, to say the least.
+Standing in Huron near Highway 14 since 1959, it's an eclectic skyline feature, to say the least.